Backcountry Flying Experience

 Later on, the Alaska bug bit Lauren, and he flew Cessna and Beaver floatplanes for about a half dozen years all over Alaska from the Brooks Range down to Kodiak gaining thousands of hours experience on every type of water imaginable.
 Some of that water was even frozen!

 Lauren took a short break from float flying to fly beavers on skis around Denali.
 He flew both piston and turbine beavers doing tours and dropping mountain climbers off to summit the peak.
+He also has done several long ferry flights including one from Alaska to Belguim in a small Cessna 206 going through Northern Canada, Greenland, Iceland, Faroe Islands, Norway, Germany, and the Netherlands along the way.

 Commercial and Instrument Rated